Contents

 Position the dialog on a fixed position

-The colorpicker dialog will open on a fixed position.
-Use null as the first argument to the ColorPicker constructor.
 Use the staticPlacement config option to determine the dialog's position on screen.
 Options are: top left, top center, top right, center left, center center, center right, bottom left, bottom center, bottom right.
-Optionally use the staticOffset config option to alter the dialog's offset.

 CodePen example.